 It may come as a surprise to many of you that yoga podcasts are actually a thing!
-Before online yoga became popular and podcasts were the hottest trend, some yoga teachers and yoga studios got in on that new way to reach the world, and they began to “cast” their classes.
-You can practice yoga and learn about yoga on podcasts.
-I'm a bit of a podcast junkie, I listen to multiple podcasts every week, and in this article, I'll be sharing the best yoga podcasts you should subscribe to now.
+Before online yoga classes became popular and podcasts were the hottest trend, some yoga teachers and studios got in on a new way to reach the world and began to “cast” their yoga classes.
+Yes, you can practice yoga and learn about yoga on podcasts.
+I'm a bit of a podcast junkie, I listen to multiple podcasts every week.
+In this article, I'm sharing the best yoga podcasts you should subscribe to now.

-So let's not waste any time getting to the best yoga podcasts to download now!
+So, let's not waste any time on getting to the best yoga podcasts you should be listening to and downloading now.

 Article content: